-Step 3: Configure Crafter Engine to deliver published sites¶
+Step 3: Configure Crafter Engine to deliver published projects

-Step 4: Intitialize the site on the delivery server¶
+Step 4: Initialize the project on the delivery server

-Now that secure communication is established between the authoring and delivery instances, we can initialize any number of sites to be delivered by the delivery instance.
-It’s verys simple to initialize a site on the delivery instance.
+Now that secure communication is established between the authoring and delivery instances, we can initialize any number of projects to be delivered by the delivery instance.
+It’s very simple to initialize a project on the delivery instance.
 To do so:

 SSH to the delivery server and execute the following command in the /opt/crafter/bin directory as the crafter user:

 The SITE_ID parameter can be acquired from the authoring server.
-Log in to Crafter Studio and “Preview” the site you wish to initialize and you will find the SITE_ID in the URL.
+Log in to Crafter Studio and “Preview” the project you wish to initialize and you will find the SITE_ID in the URL.